You don't have to wait. You can write ES2022 now and Babel will transform it into syntax that today's browsers understand.

 Babel Config Files

-You can configure Babel using special files named .babelrc.
+You can also configure Babel using special files named .babelrc.
 By default, CodeKit ignores these files.
-You can change that in the Babel Config Files pop-up button, above.
+To change that, check the "enable support for .babelrc files" box.
+Settings from your configuration file will be merged with those from CodeKit's UI

 Custom Babel Presets & Plugins

-You must install these items yourself using NPM.
+You must install these plugins using npm, since they don't ship with CodeKit.
 They should be in a node_modules directory under your Project's Root Folder.
 Verify that each one is compatible with the version of Babel in CodeKit (see the About Window).
-You may want to use a .babelrc file if your third-party items require custom options.
+You may want to use a .babelrc file if your third-party plugins require custom options.

 Finally, you can enable individual Babel plugins, if needed: